cjkvi/cjkvi-ids/README.md

   UCS standard.

-* IDS data file with name postfix "*-cdp.txt" adopts PUA characters from CDP (CDP stands for "Chinese Document Processing lab") as DCs.
+* IDS data file with name postfix "*-cdp.txt" adopts PUA characters from [CDP](https://www.sinica.edu.tw/~cdp) (CDP stands for "Chinese Document Processing lab" at Academia Sinica) as DCs.
 They are deonted as entity reference like "&CDP-xxxx;".

   At the end of "ids-cdp.txt", mappings between PUA DCs and CDP references are enumerated.
 For details of usable PUA characters,